 Monica is a native of Mexico City, receiving her MFA in sculpture from the Rhode Island School of Design and a BFA from the Massachusetts College of Art.
 Monica is a fellow of the MacDowell Colony as well as Sculpture Space in New York, and has attended the Skowhegan School of Painting and Sculpture.
 She has exhibited her work nationally and internationally, most recently at the New Positions program at Art Cologne in Germany and the Museo de Arte Querétaro in México.
-Her work has been featured on Nova, PBS, The Wall Street Journal, PRIs The World and the United Nations FAO report on Food Security.
-Monica resides in San Francisco, California where she is a visiting lecturer at the University of San Francisco and an Instructor in the Continuing Education Program at the San Francisco Art Institute.
+Her work has been featured on Nova, PBS, The Wall Street Journal, PRI’s The World and the United Nations FAO report on Food Security.
+Monica resides in San Francisco, California where she is an adjunct professor at the Califonia College of the Arts and an active advocate for creating sustainable food systems.